Breast Flattening

 “the process during which young pubescent girls’ breasts are ironed, massaged, flattened and/or pounded down over a period of time (sometimes years) in order for the breasts to disappear or delay the development of the breasts entirely.”

-In some families, large stones, a hammer or spatula that have been heated over scorching coals can be used to compress the breast tissue.
-Other families may opt to use an elastic belt or binder to press the breasts so as to prevent them from growing.
+In some families, large stones, a hammer or a spatula heated over scorching coals are used to compress the breast tissue.
+Other families may opt for an elastic belt or binder to press the breasts and prevent them from growing.

-Breast flattening usually starts with the first signs of puberty, which can be as young as nine years old and is usually carried out by female relatives.
+Breast flattening usually starts with the first signs of puberty, which can occur as young as nine years old, and is usually carried out by female relatives.

-It should also be acknowledged that some adolescent girls and boys may choose to bind their breast using constrictive material due to gender transformation or identity, and this may also cause health problems.
+It is important to note that some adolescent girls and boys may choose to bind their breasts using constrictive material due to gender transformation or identity, and this may also cause health problems.

-Breast Flattening can happen anywhere in the world, the map below represents the countries where research has been carried out.
-Just because a country is not highlighted, doesn’t mean it does not happen, it means there is no research in that area.
+Breast flattening can happen anywhere in the world.
+The map below represents the countries where research has been conducted.
+Just because a country is not highlighted doesn’t mean it doesn’t happen; it simply means there is no research available in that area.

-What the health consequences of breast flattening or breast ironing?
+What are the health consequences of breast flattening or breast ironing?

-Due to the type of instruments that may be used, the type of force and the lack of aftercare, significant health and developmental issue may occur, such as:
+Due to the types of instruments used, the force applied, and the lack of aftercare, significant health and developmental issue may occur, including:

 There may also be an impact on the child’s social and psychological well-being.